jloffler/tribute-page-fcc/README.md

  - Make it actually look good and compelling to read

 ## Things I learned
+ - Responsive images:
+   - Different file-size of same image to save on bandwidth.
+   - Art Direction: Different images (even just cropping) for different sized screens.
+ - Object-fit and object position to let css crop images.
+ - Limiting the width of paragraphs to create ease of readability
+ - Leaving image alt text empty (alt="") if an image is just for art
  - width: 100vw; does not act like I think it should.
 It tends to add a scroll bar at the bottom the the page and make content flow under the right side scroll bar.
 Use % units.